Exciton Superfluidity in 2D Heterostructures from First Principles: The importance of material specific screening: Introduction

-Exciton superfluidity in bilayer systems is often modelled by solving a mean-field gap equation defined for only the conduction and valence band of the electron and hole material respectively.
-A key quantity entering the gap equation is the bare interaction strength of the model.
-Since the model only includes a few bands around the Fermi energy, the model interaction is partially screened.
-This screening is in fact a material dependent quantity but has in previous works \cite{pascucci2022, Nilsson2021, gupta2020, Conti2020, Conti2019, Conti2017, Zarenia2014, Perali2013, Lozovik2012} been accounted for in an \emph{ad hoc} manner by assuming a single static dielectric constant, often chosen as $\epsilon^i_M = 2$ for a wide range of different materials \cite{Conti2019, Conti2020, Nilsson2021, Lozovik2012}.
+However, real materials have many screening channels that are not explicitly accounted for when solving such low-energy models.
+From a model perspective all such additional screening channels are accounted for by the reduction (screening) of the interaction parameters of the model Hamiltonian.
+This screening is in fact a material dependent quantity but has in previous works \cite{pascucci2022, Nilsson2021, gupta2020, Conti2020, Conti2020b, Conti2019, Conti2017, Debnath2017, wu2015, Zarenia2014, Perali2013, Lozovik2012, lozovik1996} been accounted for in an \emph{ad hoc} manner by assuming a single static dielectric constant, often chosen as $\epsilon^i_M = 2$ for a wide range of different materials \cite{Conti2019, Conti2020, Nilsson2021, Lozovik2012}.
 Recently a novel \emph{ab initio} method to compute the effective model parameters was suggested and applied to investigate exciton condensation in Janus bilayer materials \cite{Nilsson2023}.
 In this work we give a detailed derivation of this method and show that the effective model interaction can be derived from first principles using open source frameworks.
 Through a systematic investigation of TMD and \ac{TMO} bilayers we show that the material dependent screening is essential to predict both magnitude and trends of exciton binding energies and superfluid properties.
-Using this method we suggest a new material platforms with superior properties compared to the standard devices.
+Using this method we suggest new material platforms with superior properties compared to the standard devices.
 The objective of this study is thus two-fold:\\

 i) In the quest for better material candidates, this study offers a computational high-throughput investigation of novel bilayer structures.
 As 2D layer materials we consider both the previously explored \acp{TMD}, but we also expand the search to include new \acp{TMD} as well as \acp{TMO}. \\ ii) We give a detailed derivation of the \emph{ab initio} method suggested in Ref. \cite{Nilsson2023} and make a systematic study for a large number of TMD and TMO platforms.